-To confirm this three way relationship, all parents /carers are asked to read and agree to the current school compact which outlines the mutual expectations we have of the partnership between the students, parents and staff.
+To confirm this three-way relationship, all parents /carers are asked to read and agree to the current school compact which outlines the mutual expectations we have of the partnership between the students, parents and staff.
+This can be accessed via this link.